dfsmania/LaradminLTE/docs/sections/config/plugins.md

 | type     | `ResourceType` | **Yes**  | The load type (e.g., `PRE_ADMINLTE_SCRIPT`, `POST_ADMINLTE_LINK`).       |
 | asset    | `boolean`      | No       | If `true`, the resource will be loaded using Laravel's `asset()` helper. |

-::: warning IMPORTANT: Using the `asset` Property
+::: warning WARNING: Using the `asset` Property
 When setting the `asset` property to `true` for a plugin resource, make sure the referenced file exists within your Laravel application's `public` directory (such as `public/plugins/your-plugin/`) or is accessible via the path defined in your `ASSET_URL` environment variable.
 The `asset()` helper generates `URLs` relative to this location.
 If the file is missing or not publicly accessible, the browser will not be able to load the resource, which may cause your plugin to malfunction.
 :::

 ### Resource Types

-Resource types determine the injection point in the layout.
-These are defined by the next enum:
+Each plugin resource must have a `type` that determines its injection point within the layout.
+These are defined by the following enum:

 ```php
 DFSmania\LaradminLte\Tools\Plugins\ResourceType